ordina-jworks/ordina-jworks.github.io/_posts/2020-03-02-frontend-developer-love-2020.md

 }
 </style>
 ```
-As you can see we have grouped everything of the component into one file: styling, the script and the HTML code.
+As you can see, we have grouped everything of the component into one file: styling, the script and the HTML code.
 Between the style tags, you can put your regular CSS.
 Between the script tags, you can put JavaScript while your HTML can reference anything that you've defined within your script tag such as `count`.
 This allows for the creation of small readable components that anybody, even someone without prior knowledge of Svelte can read.